MetaMask/metamask-docs/services/how-to/json-web-token-jwt.md

     :::

-1. Enter the public key a name.
+1. Give the public key a name.

 1. Paste the public key into the **JWT Public Key** input box.
 It looks something like this: